castle/ruby-u2f/README.md

 Check out the [example](https://github.com/castle/ruby-u2f/tree/master/example) directory for a fully working Padrino server demonstrating U2F.

+There is another demo application available using the [Cuba](https://github.com/soveran/cuba) framework: [cuba-u2f-demo](https://github.com/badboy/cuba-u2f-demo) and a [blog post explaining the protocol and the implementation](http://fnordig.de/2015/03/06/u2f-demo-application/).

 ## Installation

 Add the `u2f` gem to your `Gemfile`